Date of publication: May 2011

 CPD activities must be relevant to delivering FPS Medicare items and must be able to be justified.
 Acceptable CPD activities where the content is related to FPS can include formal postgraduate education, workshops, seminars, lectures, journal reading, writing papers, receipt of supervision and peer consultation, and online training programs.

-There will be flexibility in the CPD activities that can be undertaken to meet individual professional needs and their practice/client base and client needs.
+There is flexibility in the CPD activities that can be undertaken to meet individual professional needs and their practice/client base and client needs.
 For example, activities could also include assessment and treatment of specific disorders and client types such as youth, or different modalities and delivery such as working with groups.Top of page

 Q: How can I find out what CPD activities are available in my area?